thebrodi/icsob2024.github.io/PhDRetreatSubmissions/index.md

   <li> Build your research network and have fun! </li>
 </ul>

-The PhD Retreat will take place at a special location (to be defined).
+The PhD Retreat will take place at a special location: Winkel van Sinkel (address is Oudegracht 158, 3511 AZ Utrecht), which is 600 meters from the Utrecht city center.
 Therefore, in addition to the technical sessions, the PhD Retreat participants will have the opportunity to explore the tranquility they have to offer.

 <hr>
 <b style="font-size: 18px" id="SubmissionCategories">Submission Categories</b><br>